Environmental Laws that Apply to Mercury

 - The Department of Energy (DOE) shall designate one or more DOE facilities for long-term management and storage of metallic mercury generated within the U.S. This designation began on January 1, 2010.

-For more specific and technical information on the Act, view Questions and Answers on the Mercury Export Ban Act of 2008.
+For more specific and technical information on the law, view Questions and Answers on the Mercury Export Ban Act of 2008.

-As required by the Act, in 2009 EPA issued a Report to Congress on the Potential Export of Mercury Compounds from the United States for Conversion to Elemental Mercury.
-This report identifies sources of mercury compounds in the U.S. and reports quantities in imports, exports, and uses of these compounds in products and processes.
+As required by the law, in 2009 EPA issued a Report to Congress on the Potential Export of Mercury Compounds from the United States for Conversion to Elemental Mercury.
+This report identifies sources of mercury compounds in the United States and reports quantities in imports, exports, and uses of these compounds in products and processes.

-Any person residing in the U.S. may petition EPA for an exemption from the prohibition on export of metallic mercury.
+Any person residing in the United States may petition EPA for an exemption from the prohibition on export of metallic mercury.
 Read the Instructions for Filing Exemption Petitions under the Mercury Export Ban Act of 2008 for more information.

 - Used nickel cadmium (Ni-Cd) batteries